rcaneill/xnemogcm/docs/dev.md

 We use *uv* to set up a virtual environment containing all needed packages to run xnemogcm and the tests.
-To install all the dependencies, type `uv sync --group test --group dev --group docs` after cloning the directory.
+To install all the dependencies, type `uv sync --all-groups` after cloning the directory.
 This will create a new virtual environment.
 Use `uv run` to execute commands in the package directory.
+E.g. run `uv run pytest xnemogcm/test/`

 ## About test data